-B.) Thread the other end of the string through the hole in the first geared tuner (closest to the "nut" on the right side) and turn the button to wind the string until the slack is taken up.
-Note that we like to have all the strings wind onto the top of the tuning posts, as shown.
+b) Thread the other end of the string through the hole in the first geared tuner (closest to the "nut" on the right side) and turn the button to wind the string until the slack is taken up.
+Note that we like to have all the strings pass to the inside edge of the tuning posts, as shown.

-C.) When the first string is installed, slip the bridge into place.
-The top of the bridge should be about 27-1/8" from the nut (you can make adjustments later).
+c) When the first string is installed, slip the BRIDGE into place.
+The top of the bridge should be about 27-1/8" from the NUT (you can make adjustments later).

-D.) All the other strings are the same size (.012" diameter) plain steel.
-Install them into the positions shown.

-E.) Tune them to the notes shown at the bottom of the photo.
+- d) All the other strings are the same size (.012" diameter) plain steel.
+Install them into the positions shown. - e) Tune them to the notes shown at the bottom of the photo.